 THC and CBD affect the human body very differently, and although this is not related to the indica vs sativa issue, it matters greatly to your experience.
 Here is a closer look at these two main cannabinoids, and some of their important cousins.

-THC (Δ9-tetrahydrocannabinol) has psychoactive properties and produces the “high” feeling we get from cannabis.
+THC (Δ9-tetrahydrocannabinol) has psychoactive properties and produces the “high” feeling we get from cannabis products.
 It also makes us feel hungry and relieves symptoms such as nausea and pain.
-Higher THC strains are best for treating insomnia and pain, and some people use them for emotional issues such as depression, although anxiety may be a side effect.
+Higher THC content strains are best for treating insomnia and pain, and some people use them for emotional issues such as depression, although anxiety may be a side effect.

 CBD (cannabidiol) is a compound that does not have psychoactive qualities and is non-intoxicating.
 It treats anxiety, inflammation, pain, and other complaints.